prikhi/pencil/docs/source/reference/behaviors.rst

 StrokeColor
 -----------

-This behaviour sets the "stroke" and "stroke-opacity" attributes of the SVG target objects that have stroke.
+This behavior sets the "stroke" and "stroke-opacity" attributes of the SVG target objects that have stroke.

 Target object